Kaiyilin/GwG_Capstone_pjt/Project_2/Project_2_Report.md

     <li> Every user (N=33) have track have their daily activity for least 4 days, 30 users track their daily activity more that 20 days </li>

-    <li> Generally users sleep between 6-8 hours are burns more calories and are more active than those sleep less than 6 hours and greater than 8 hours.
+    <li> Generally users sleep between 6-8 hours burn more calories and are more active than those sleep less than 6 hours and greater than 8 hours.
 The relationship among calories, activity and sleep are limited by this dataset</li>
   </ol>

 - My opinions
   <ol>
     <li> Company can focus on the devices that with fuctions like tracking daily sleep and daily activity (Leaf and time), since most of the users enjoyed these 2 functions</li>

     <li> Most of the users may not know how to use their devices or not interested in the functions device provide.
-Only small amout of user use all the 4 features the Fibit provid.
+Only small amout of user (N=3) use all the 4 features the Fitbit provid.
 Company may need a tutorial for the usage of devices or encourage customers to use the services company provide.</li>

     <li> It shows clear trend that the users with higher daily activity burns more calories per day, it can encourage users if they want to lose their weights</li>
   </ol>